CLIENT

 Designing beyond the screen for Medicare patients.

-How user research led to a phone-first care model that reduced no-shows and expanded access to care for digitally disengaged older adults.
+How user research led to designing a phone-first care model that reduced no-shows and expanded access to care for digitally disengaged older adults.

 UX RESEARCH ⦿ UX + SERVICE DESIGN ⦿ PRODUCT STRATEGY